-If your Windows 10 computer close all open apps when going into standby or sleep mode, or closes them on waking up, then you might want to continue reading this post till the end – we will prescribe possible solutions to remediate this issue.
+If your Windows 11/10 computer closes all open apps when going into standby or sleep mode, or closes them on waking up, then you might want to continue reading this post till the end – we will prescribe possible solutions to remediate this issue.

 You could be faced with this issue because the recently installed update made a change in system settings or corrupt power plan settings or conflict with any third-party apps.
 Try our following suggestions: